 Our Health Center is staffed by three nurses and is open daily from 8:00–17:30 .

 School nursing is a specialized and professional practice that advances the well-being and academic success of students and supports staff and faculty in areas related to health and wellness.

-Should you have any health-related questions, feel free to contact us by phone at +48 22 702 8537 or by email to email@example.com.
+Should you have any health-related questions, feel free to contact us by phone at +48 22 702 8537 or at firstname.lastname@example.org.

 Highly Able Learners